top of page

 • Can I secure my place on the Prenatal Course by paying a deposit?

-We are more than happy to accept a €50 non refundable deposit to secure your place on one of our Prenatal courses, with the balance being payable two weeks before your course starts.
+We are more than happy to accept a small deposit to secure your place on one of our Prenatal courses, with the balance being payable two weeks before your course starts.
+In the page for your chosen Prenatal Course you will see more info on how to hold your place with a deposit.

 • What if I don’t have the time or prefer not to attend the group classes but I still need Prenatal advice?